Milestone-Proposal:Colossus

 Describe briefly the intended site(s) of the milestone plaque(s).
 The intended site(s) must have a direct connection with the achievement (e.g. where developed, invented, tested, demonstrated, installed, or operated, etc.).
 A museum where a device or example of the technology is displayed, or the university where the inventor studied, are not, in themselves, sufficient connection for a milestone plaque.

 Please give the address(es) of the plaque site(s) (GPS coordinates if you have them).
 Also please give the details of the mounting, i.e. on the outside of the building, in the ground floor entrance hall, on a plinth on the grounds, etc. If visitors to the plaque site will need to go through security, or make an appointment, please give the contact information visitors will need.
 Block-H Bletchley Park, Bletchley UK.
-Original location of Colossus machinesin 1944-5 and today home of the UK National Museum of Computing (TNMoC).
-Building owned by the Bletchley Park Trust but outside the perimeter of their "Home of The Codebreakers" museum.
-Publically accessible from combined entrance to Bletchley Park via direct access road to TNMoC.
+Original location of six Colossus machines in 1944-5 and today home of the UK National Museum of Computing (TNMoC).

-See: https://ethw.org/File:BletchleyParkPlaque.jpg
+See https://ethw.org/File:BletchleyParkPlaque.jpg

 Are the original buildings extant?